Trow-Registry/trow/docs/COMPARISON.md

 Harbor is one of the most common options at the minute, so it's worth doing a direct comparison.
 Harbor builds on-top of Docker Distribution, addresses a very wide range of use cases and supports a bunch of different storage options.
-It is made up of a [large set of services](https://goharbor.io/docs/1.10/install-config/) which provide a lot of functionality.
+It is made up of a [large set of services](https://goharbor.io/docs/1.10/install-config/) that provide a lot of functionality.
 Each organisation typically installs a single Harbor instance in a central location that is used by multiple teams and clusters.